Faculty Advisor's Guide to Advising Appointments

 Students wishing to make adjustments to their Program Evaluation (count a course to a different, eligible, LC requirement, for example) should contact the Registrar's office.

-- Courses that count for the Upper Division requirement must be 300-400 level, outside the student's major department (unless they are a double-major) and carry a Mode of Inquiry (not Diversity Studies (US or GP)) designation.
+- Courses that count for the Upper Division requirement must be 300-400 level, outside the student's major department (unless they are a double-major) and carry a Mode of Inquiry (not Diversity Studies) designation.

 - A maximum of eight paracurricular credits may count toward graduation; no more than four from a single department.